GabeScott/standard-works-vault/General Conference/1991 April - “To Honor the Priesthood”.md

 Many times we magnify our callings individually, quietly, without fanfare.
 I’m thinking of an elders quorum president, Kirk Barnett of Las Vegas.
 Visiting a hospital early one morning, he was impressed to ask if any other LDS were there.
 He was told of an elderly grandmother awaiting her first surgery for a brain hemorrhage.
 She had no family or friends present, no one to encourage her.
 She was terrified!
 President Barnett sat with her for two hours.
 His hand was white from her strong grip.
 She said she loved him at least twenty times.

 Brethren, we are the sons of God.
 We have been commissioned of Jesus Christ to bear His holy priesthood and to build up His church.
 We must expand our awareness as quorums and as individuals, and increase our caring capacity.
-Let us live righteously and extend the healing power of the priesthood, through loving quorum service, to “succor the weak, lift up the hands which hang down, and strengthen the feeble knees.”
-(D&C 81:5.)
+Let us live righteously and extend the healing power of the priesthood, through loving quorum service, to “succor the weak, lift up the hands which hang down, and strengthen the feeble knees” ([[D&C 81.5|D&C 81:5]]).

-In his last tender letter to Moroni, Mormon concluded: “My son, be faithful in Christ.”
-(Moro.
-9:25.)
+In his last tender letter to Moroni, Mormon concluded: “My son, be faithful in Christ” ([[Moroni 9.25|Moro.
+9:25]]).
 I believe that would be the loving counsel of every father or mother to a son: Be faithful in Christ.
 So may we be, and honor His priesthood.
 In the name of the Lord Jesus Christ, amen.